Pomerania in the Late Middle Ages: After the partition of Pomerania-Wolgast (1368–72)

 Eric however failed in his most ambitious plan, to make his first cousin Bogusław IX of Pomerania-Stolp, king of both the Kalmar Union and the Polish–Lithuanian Commonwealth.
 Eric had to leave Denmark in 1449 and ruled Pomerania-Rügenwalde, a small partition of Pomerania-Stolp, until his death in 1459.

 Pomerania-Stolp was a crucial point in the knights' land supply route.
 Bogislaw VIII of Pomerania-Stolp allied with both the Teutonic Knights and Poland, but supported the latter after the war had started in 1409 by blocking his lands for the knights' troops and allowing his nobles to kidnap those who were traveling his lands.
 For his aid, he was granted the Lauenburg (Lębork) and Bütow (Bytów) areas (Lauenburg and Bütow Land) and others, but those were lost in the First Peace of Thorn in 1411.

 Casimir V of Pomerania-Stettin at the same time allied with the Teutonic Knights and took part in the Battle of Grunwald, where he was caught by the Poles and bailed out by the knights after the First Peace of Thorn.

 The main concern of the Stettin dukes however was the conflict with Brandenburg, primarily in the Neumark and Uckermark regions.
 Casimir III died in 1372 during a siege of Königsberg (Neumark) (Chojna), after he had managed to receive an imperial approval of his Uckermark possessions in 1370.
-On 17 May 1373 all dukes of Pomerania concluded an alliance in Karsibór, but situation eased when Otto III, Margrave of Brandenburg abdicated on 15 August 1373, and the House of Luxembourg took over the march on 2 October that year.
+On 17 May 1373 all dukes of Pomerania concluded an alliance in Karsibór, but situation eased when Otto the Lazy, Margrave of Brandenburg abdicated on 15 August 1373, and the House of Luxembourg took over the march on 2 October that year.
 In 1374, the Luxembourgians allied with all branches of the House of Pomerania.
 Pomeranian dukes even held positions in the march's administration.